geojeff/linelizer/README.md

 TODO Items
 ==========
-* Add a command line parameter for setting search method.
-* Add a command line parameter for controlling sorting, which may depend on the previous todo item.
+* Add a command line parameter for controlling sorting, which is not done presently.
 * Make the start-of-line markers, presently * and -, a configurable parameter.
 * Consider using theme category names instead of color names in search targets parameter.![]()